paxdev/paxdev.github.io/_posts/2020-05-20-git-aliases.md

   I can now type, e.g. `git commit-all "add a commit-all alias"`.

-  Git will expannd the command in place so that anything I type after the alias is treated as part of the command.
+  Git will expand the command in place so that anything I type after the alias is treated as part of the command.
 In the above example it's as though I had typed `commit -m "my commit message"`.

 * **Cleaning up and starting afresh**